Effects of auto-correlated disorder on the dynamics in the vicinity of the many-body localization transition

 \paragraph{Results.-} We now present our results, explicitly we show the effects of the correlations between the on-site random potentials on the static and time-dependent properties previously defined.
 We start with the behavior of the structure of eigenstates [Fig.~\ref{fig:IPR_r}(a)] and repulsion between adjacent energy levels [Fig.~\ref{fig:IPR_r}(b)] with respect to the degree of correlations represented by $c$ for a fixed system size $L=16$.
 In both panels the results are for three different disorder strengths, $h=0.5$ (red solid curve), $h=3.75$ (green solid curve) and $h=6.0$ (blue solid curve), which in a context of uncorrelated disorder are representative of the ergodic, critical and localized regions, respectively.
 We use dashed lines to represent the GOE theoretical prediction (black) and Poisson prediction (turquoise) for both quantities, $\text{IPR}_{\alpha}$ and $\overline{r}$.
 We observe two different behaviors depending on the disorder strength as the degree of correlations increases from a very small value of $c$ to a larger one, $c\approx 20 $.
-For small disorder strength, $h=0.5$, the $\text{IPR}_{\alpha}$ almost does not change with respect to $c$, however level statistics clearly transit from GOE-like to Poisson-like as $c$ increases.
-For intermediate, $h=3.75$, and strong, $h=6.0$, disorder strengths the behaviors are similar, a crossover occurs as $c$ increases from localized states to extended states and from Poisson-like statistics to GOE-like statistics.
+For small disorder strength, $h = 0.5$, the $\text{IPR}_\alpha$ almost does not change with respect to $c$.
+However, level statistics clearly transit from GOE-like to different statistics, that approach and eventually cross down Poisson-like statistics as $c$ increases, reaching a regime of the Schnirelman peak (see~\cite{SMM} for some specific examples of the level spacing distribution and see, also, Refs.~\cite{Shnirelman1975,Chirikov1995,Frahm1997,Chakrabarti2002,Zangara2013} therein).
+For the disorder strengths, $h=3.75$ and $h=6.0$, the behaviors are similar, a crossover occurs as $c$ increases from localized states to extended states and from Poisson-like statistics to GOE-like.
 It is worth to mention that results from a single disorder realization of the static properties show big fluctuations, this is depicted by the shaded (gray) curves in both panels of Fig.~\ref{fig:IPR_r}.